By Sam Diaz

-One of these housing policies is called inclusionary housing (IH), which requires developers to include affordable housing in developments that would otherwise not include it.
+One of these housing policies is called inclusionary housing, which requires developers to include affordable housing in developments that would otherwise not include it.

 Working with a number of partners, 1000 Friends advocated for an end to Oregon's ban on inclusionary housing, which passed in the legislature, with some qualifications, in 2016.
 The following year, the City of Portland invited 1000 Friends to participate in its original Inclusionary Housing Formation Committee.
-Since 2017, Portland’s IH program has been responsible for the inclusion of 1,313 affordable homes in developments totaling 14,021 homes.
+Since 2017, Portland’s Inclusionary Housing Program has been responsible for the inclusion of 1,313 affordable homes in developments totaling 14,021 homes.
 That saved the public $196 million in subsidies.

-Portland is again interested in reviewing progress and making improvements to the policy with help from a new Inclusionary Housing Advisory Committee and has tapped 1000 Friends’ Executive Director Sam Diaz to serve on the committee.
-1000 Friends will use this opportunity to advocate for improvements to Portland’s inclusionary housing program and also to consider whether this housing policy could be helpful in meeting the housing needs of Oregonians in other towns.
+Portland is again interested in reviewing progress and making improvements to the policy with help from a new Inclusionary Housing Advisory Committee and has tapped 1000 Friends of Oregon’s executive director, Sam Diaz, to serve on the committee.
+1000 Friends will use this opportunity to advocate for improvements to Portland’s Inclusionary Housing Program and also to consider whether this housing policy could be helpful in meeting the housing needs of Oregonians in other towns.

 Why is 1000 Friends involved in an urban issue?
 Shouldn’t our focus be on “working farms, forests, ranches, and vast network of interconnected natural areas”?